-6-

 "You make it sound like it is rare."

 "Far from it.
 We thought more than a thousand years about these things.
-Thought that long, then made art, tomes of words, extreme music.
+Thought for that long, then made art, tomes of words, extreme music.
 Whatever.
-We have dodged many dystopian pathways of life."
+We have dodged many dystopian pathways of life by mere pondering alone."

 "You are getting preachy again."